Effective dynamics of qubit networks via phase-covariant quantum ensembles: Introduction

-where $\lambda_1$, $\lambda_3$, $\theta$, and $\tau_3$ are all real numbers and complete positivity imposes some restrictions on the parameters, discussed below.
 The action of this class of channels includes translations and $xy$-symmetric deformations of the Bloch sphere that commute with rotations about the $z$-axis.
 Phase covariant maps provide agnostic noise models, since they describe a combination of pure dephasing with energy absorption and emission.
 An additional useful property of phase-covariant channels is that they need not have the maximally mixed state as a fixed point.
 That is, they need not be unital.
-The state that is invariant under the action of the phase-covariant map, Eq.(\ref{eqn::PhaseCovMap}), is $\rho_* = \frac{1}{2}\left(\mathbb{1}+ \left(\frac{\tau_3}{1-\lambda_{3}}\right) Z\right)$, where $Z$ is the Pauli matrix.
-This state is different from the maximally mixed state (the Gibbs state at infinite temperature) whenever $\tau_3\neq 0$, but it is still diagonal and can be understood as a classical ensemble or Gibb's state with $\beta_* = \log \Big[ \frac{2}{1-a_*}\Big]>0 $, where $a_* = \frac{\tau_3}{1-\lambda_3}$.
-This simple steady state is useful for studying thermalization beyond the Markovian regime \cite{Lankinen:2016}.
+The state that is invariant under the action of the phase-covariant map, Eq.(\ref{eqn::PhaseCovMap}), is $\rho_* = \frac{1}{2}\left(\mathbb{1}+ \left(\frac{\tau_3}{1-\lambda_{3}}\right) Z\right)$.